JakubStachh/Java-Java-Script-Project-WIP/README.md

 #### But if you're using e.g. Windows Powershell you should:

-- Make sure you have GO installed.
+- Make sure you have Java installed.
 You can install it using [Oracle](https://www.oracle.com/java/technologies/downloads/?er=221886):

   ```
   java -version